Borgnone

 Borgnone is a hamlet part of the municipality of Centovalli in the district of Locarno in the canton of Ticino in Switzerland.
 Not to be confused with much bigger Camedo or with Lionza or Costa.
-It is serviced by the train station of Cadanza-Borgnone.

 History

 Borgnone is first mentioned in 1364 as Brugnono.

 In the Middle Ages it was part of the Locarno region.
-In the 15th Century, it became a Degagna, which was part of the bailiwick of Locarno between the 16th Century and 1798.
+In the 15th century, it became a Degagna, which was part of the bailiwick of Locarno between the 16th century and 1798.
 It then became an independent political municipality when the municipality of Centovalli was split in 1838.

 It belonged to the parish of Palagnedra and in 1630 became a vice-parish.
-The Church of Beata Vergine dell 'Assunta (built 1364-65) underwent several transformations.
+The Church of Beata Vergine dell 'Assunta (built 1364–65) underwent several transformations.

 A strong seasonal emigration supplemented the income from agriculture and animal husbandry of the residents.
 The majority of the population (1990: 70%) is in the services sector, and half of all residences are second or vacation homes.
 In 1923 the Locarno-Domodossola rail line was completed.

 On 25 October 2009 the former municipalities of Borgnone, Intragna and Palagnedra merged into the municipality of Centovalli.